Isaac-Pollack/WWW.ISAACPOLLACK.DEV/src/pages/projects/armada.md

 ---
 draft: false
 layout: ../../layouts/ProjectLayout.astro
-title: 'Isaac Pollack - Armada'
+title: 'Isaac Pollack - Armada Project' # The browser tab title
-name: Armada
+name: Armada # What appears in the Project page
-description: 'A P5.JS and P5.Play game created for a university assessment.'
+description: 'Armada - my first ever project.
+It was complex, rewarding and a significant learning journey for me.
+An important milestone in my developer journey.'
 image:
     url: '/project_images/armada.png'
     alt: 'Armada Thumbnail'
     gallery: '/armada/' # All images in this folder will be displayed within the projects Gallery (requires both slashes so as not to pick up thumbnails)
-langs: ["Typescript", "Javascript", "HTML/CSS", "MySql", "Laravel", "PHP", "Python"] # What appears on the projects 'card'
+langs: ["Javascript", "P5.JS", "P5.Play"] # What appears on the projects 'card'
 code:
-    show_live: false
+    show_live: false # Whether to show the live button
     live: '/'
-    show_source: true
+    show_source: true # Whether to show the source button
     source: 'https://github.com/Isaac-Pollack/Armada'
 ---

-## What I've accomplished

-1. **Installing Astro**: First, I created a new Astro project and set up my online accounts.

-2. **Making Pages**: I then learned how to make pages by creating new `.astro` files and placing them in the `src/pages/` folder.

-3. **Making Blog Posts**: This is my first blog post!
-I now have Astro pages and Markdown posts!

 ## What is this project?

-This description will serve to introduce more details about the project, how it came about, whethered it's hosted live and where this was in my programming journey.
+Armada was the first programming I had ever touched/done and It was complex, rewarding and a significant learning journey for me.
+It was my first exposure and project and it was extremely freeform, being totally self motivated.
+The beginning of my interest in creating, problem solving and eternal learning and improvement.

 ## Tech

+INCLUDE TAGS

+- Javascript
-- Typescript
+- P5.JS
-- Express.js
+- P5.Play

 ## Goals

-My aim for this project was to take a simple application and take it to a more difficult level, while maintaining lots of good design choices.
+To learn the fundamentals of javascript, prior to extensive OOP implementation.
+This was my first ever programming, ever.
+I had never even touched HTML!

+- To learn in an interesting format (games).
+- Ignite a passion

 ## Takeaways

-These goals proved to be quite difficult without extensive initial planning.
-I under-estimated how difficult maintaining that balance would be.
+Programming is hard!
+It's hugely problem solving and extremely rewarding.
+This taught me that this is a skill I genuinely WANT to improve in, and the project I built had many flaws and potential for refactor.
+I include this in my portfolio as a tribute to the journey and desire to continue learning!

+My style for learning (hands on) was troublesome and a hurdle that I needed to overcome as good code requires planning, of which I initlally did none of.
+This project really struck the importance of that in me, and ignited my passion to develop!